RayHightower/RayHightower.com/_posts/2020-01-27-intelligent-investors-real-estate-conference-2020-recap.markdown

 <img src="/images/asset_class_heat_index.jpg" width="800" alt="Asset Classes - Intelligent Investors Real Estate Conference 2020 - Los Angeles, CA, USA" title="Asset Classes - Intelligent Investors Real Estate Conference 2020 - Los Angeles, CA, USA">

+### Rich Panels & Presentations

+Presentations from REI industry leaders were rich with learning and insight.
+Here are a few snippets.

+* Macroeconomics: No investor invests in a vacuum.
+Millenials are less inclined to purchase single family homes because they have high college debt and they prefer the experience of travel vs putting down roots.
+Therefore, opportunities in multifamily investment are likely to grow.

+* Retail Apocalypse: Retail investors fear Amazon (rightly so).
+Fear reduces competition, and therefore opportunities are surfacing.
+Grocer-anchored retail centers are a favorite.

+* Opportunity Zones: OZs offer another way to shield capital gains while helping to stimulate values in OZ areas.

+* Charts.
+If you need to make a decision and the data is available, make a chart.
+Charts give us clarity.
+This approach has served Bob Norris well for decades.

+* Recession-Resistent RE: Tough to find when Wall Street and the large private equity firms compete for assets by over-paying.
+It's great to sell to them, but what do you do next?

+### Recession-Resistent Investing

+When the economy hits the next recession, the best owners, operators, and investors will

 ### Hallway Track